repobee/repobee-sanitizer/README.md

 ## Syntax

-for `Sanitizer` to work, marker syntax must be correct, this includes spelling of the markers themselves, the markers currently are as follows:
+For `Sanitizer` to work, marker syntax must be correct, this includes spelling of the markers themselves, the markers currently are as follows:

 - REPOBEE-SANITIZER-START